Attribution: RCHS

 The Wayfarers website - The move online

-With the development of the world wide web in the 1990’s the Heritage Society created an online website to provide a multi-media account from each of the 36 Ross and Cromarty communities.
-The UHI Millennium Institute, forerunner of the University of the Highlands and Islands, provided server webspace for the archive.
+With the dawn of the world wide web in the 1990’s the Heritage Society ventured online.
+Subsequently, our online multi-media website account from each of the 36 Ross and Cromarty communities was created.
+We were assisted in this venture by the UHI Millennium Institute, (forerunner of the University of the Highlands and Islands) providing server web space for the archive.

 The Next Website